geodezyx.stats package

 Parameters:

-now (datetime or date) – The date to determine the season for.
+now (datetime.date or datetime.datetime) – The date to determine the season for.
+If datetime is provided, the date component is used.

 Returns: